 We are committed to making a difference in everything that we do.

 In response to the ongoing drive to marginalise the creative arts in mainstream education in the UK, we founded Plymouth School of Creative Arts and built The Red House in an inner-city area of significant social and economic deprivation.
 Together, we’re building a progressive continuum of creative learning and practice extending from early years to Masters level postgraduate study, research and professional practice.

 In 2016 Plymouth College of Art was ranked in the top fifteen Higher Education Institutions in the country for having the highest level of female membership of governing bodies.

 "The entire object of true education is to make people...not merely learned, but to love knowledge – not merely just, but to hunger and thirst after justice."

 – John Ruskin, The Crown of Wild Olive: Four Lectures on Industry and War (1882)

 In 2016/17, Plymouth College of Art had the highest percentage from across the South East, the South West, and London, of full-time entrants aged under 21 years old, who are entering Higher Education for the first time from neighbourhoods with low participation in Higher Education.

 In 2017 we were awarded the Social Enterprise Gold Mark for our systemic commitment to community engagement and to creating positive social change.
 And in 2018 we were ranked as 5th out of Higher Education Institutions in the UK for class equality and access to higher education.

-This year we created a fashion manufacturing business, Makers HQ, as a Community Interest Company (CIC) in partnership with the Millfields Trust, to drive community regeneration, increase retention of highly-skilled graduates and to reignite the fashion manufacturing sector within the South West.
+In 2018, we created a fashion manufacturing business, Makers HQ, as a Community Interest Company (CIC) in partnership with the Millfields Trust, to drive community regeneration, increase retention of highly-skilled graduates and to reignite the fashion manufacturing sector within the South West.